-It’s a shame that Manila is often times overlooked by tourists and treated as merely a stop-over, because it’s actually an interesting city that’s rapidly developing, and offering its own multi-cultural heritage and sprawling, bustling vibe.
+It’s a shame that Manila is oftentimes overlooked by tourists and treated as merely a stop-over, because it’s an interesting city that’s rapidly developing, and offering its multi-cultural heritage and sprawling, bustling vibe.

-Most people are friendly to foreigners and will try to help you if you get in trouble or are in need of assistance.
+Most people are friendly to foreigners and will try to help you if you get in trouble or need assistance.